Is Casa Batlló Worth It in 2026? Honest Review + Tips

 Gaudí Cube

-Lastly, the Gaudi Cube is unique audiovisual experience including in the Blue, Silver, and Gold tickets.
+Lastly, the Gaudí Cube is unique audiovisual experience included in the Blue, Silver, Gold, and Platinum tickets.

 Basically, you go into a room lined with walls and columns of mirrors, and then they play an AI-generated interpretation of Gaudi’s work.